• Skip to primary navigation

 Polenta offers a silky-smooth sensation for those who love culinary elegance.

-Risotto has a delightful mix of softness and resistance, perfect for those who love more substantial textures.
+Risotto has a nice mix of softness and resistance, perfect for those who love more substantial textures.

 Polenta and risotto offer different experiences.